How To Graph 2x Y 4

 Q: How do I convert an equation to slope-intercept form?

 A: To convert an equation to slope-intercept form (y = mx + b), isolate y on one side of the equation.
-This usually involves performing algebraic operations like addition, subtraction, multiplication, and division on both sides of the equation.
-For example, to convert 2x + y = 4 to slope-intercept form, subtract 2x from both sides to get y = -2x + 4.
+Even so, this usually involves performing algebraic operations like addition, subtraction, multiplication, and division on both sides of the equation.
+Here's one way to look at it: to convert 2x + y = 4 to slope-intercept form, subtract 2x from both sides to get y = -2x + 4.

 Q: What if my linear equation only has one variable (e.g., x = 3 or y = -2)?